-The following morning, Clémentin woke up with a splitting headache.
+The next morning, Clémentin woke up with a splitting headache.
 His thoughts refused to fall in place.
 They would come and go, like waves that washed the shores of Mataró where Clémentin lived.
 The night before had been by far the worst in his recent memory.
 Clémentin sat up on his bed and rubbed his forehead.
 Inside, he felt emptiness.
 “What’s gonna become of me now?” thought Clémentin.
 “Am I done?
 Fired?
-Don’t have anything to do anymore?”
+Don’t have anything to do here anymore?”

 He waited on and on.
 The day was almost spent when some thought finally tapped him on the shoulder – the thought that came from the sea.
 Clémentin clang to the thought, grabbed it by the sleeve and sewed it on tight to his soul.
-He made a ruthless decision not to let it go till the evening – until he, with the thought as his lucky charm, went to sleep.
+He made a ruthless decision not to let go of it till the very evening – until he, with the thought as his lucky charm, went to sleep.

 Clémentin’s day began not like any other person’s day – his day began when he rested his head on the pillow and sank into the world of his dreams.
 When ordinary people slept, Clémentin lived.
 In his dreams he’d travel down hellish abysses or rise to celestial heights – he’d seen it all.